 In addition to reducing the county’s energy use, the program also created job opportunities in the clean energy sector for under- and unemployed residents through workforce training.
 This training, provided by a local non-profit organization, was required for contractors to participate in the program, which helped ensure a skilled workforce.
-Read more in Fayette County’s final report [link to final report].
+Read more in Fayette County’s final report.

 Through its multi-pronged efforts, the Fayette County BBI improved both the energy efficiency of the county’s older housing stock and commercial buildings as well as the area’s clean energy economy.

 - Residential Program Design: Targeting Fayette County residents with low to moderate incomes who owned their homes, the residential program sought to reduce home energy use by at least 15%.
 After completing a required energy assessment and submitting an application, homeowners received a list of qualified contractors from which to select one to implement the recommended energy efficiency upgrades, which ranged from insulation and air sealing to appliance replacement.